interniums/prompt-forge/docs-product-brief.md

 # PromptForge – Product Brief

 ## Product idea
-PromptForge is a focused workspace for turning fuzzy goals into clear prompts via two main experiences:
+PromptForge is a focused workspace for turning fuzzy goals into clear prompts through a single, terminal-style experience:

-- A **Fast & Easy** flow (the default) where users describe a problem in their own words (typed or voice).
-The app can ask a few clarifying questions and then proposes ready-to-use prompt variants that the user can refine.
+- Users describe a problem in their own words (typed or voice) in the PromptForge terminal.
-- An **Enchanted** sandbox where users intentionally choose templates and settings, shaping and testing prompt recipes with more control.
+- Lightweight slash commands (for example, `/help`, `/preferences`) control all other interactions: updating preferences, exploring templates, and reusing past prompts.

-Both flows share the same underlying template, history, and preference system so users can move between quick help and deep customization.
+Under the hood, a shared template, history, and preference system powers the terminal, but users always stay in one calm surface.

 ## Target users
 - Makers and founders writing product specs, strategies, and pitches